Chemistry Internet Resources

 DMOZ Open Directory for Organic Chemistry - Large set of links for organic chemistry

-Organic Chemistry Resources Worldwide-Organic Chemistry Resources Worldwide is focused on synthetic organic chemists involved in academic or industrial research.
+Organic Chemistry Resources Worldwide - Organic Chemistry Resources Worldwide is focused on synthetic organic chemists involved in academic or industrial research.
+Includes synthesis preparation, experimental setup and purification, structure confirmation, and reporting and communication (including jobs and activities for chemists).

 U.S. Patent and Trademark Office – Searchable database.